 The course will be taught by seminar.
 It will also include visits to theatre productions which will form part of the assessment of the module.
 Theatre visits will normally happen on Wednesday evenings, and attendance with the rest of the MFA cohort on assigned dates is regarded as compulsory.

-Portfolio of journal entries, written assignments and oral presentations (to a total of 6000 words).
+A reflective journal, a portfolio comprising assignments and presentations, and essays (to a total of 6000 words).

 Reading List: